 I recently compiled an A-Z of Channel Acronyms.
 I even turned it into an infographic which you can find here “Infographic: The A-Z of Channel Acronyms”.

-When I wrote the piece, I was overwhelmed as to how many channel sales acronyms I’d discovered.
-But because it wasn’t possible to include all the channel sales acronyms I’d come across in an infographic, I decided to write a follow up piece – and here it is!
+When the opportunity first arose to write the piece, the number of channel sales acronyms I discovered, was overwhelming.
+But because it wasn’t possible to include all the channel sales acronyms I unearthed in an infographic, I decided to write a follow up piece – and here it is!
 The Complete A-Z listing of Channel Sales Acronyms.
 It might just help you the next time a channel sales acronym is thrown across the table at you!

 Acronyms are words formed from the initial letters of other words and pronounced as they are spelled, not as separate letters.
 There are no universal standards for the multiple names for such abbreviations or for their orthographic styling.

 And this is what often lies at the heart of the problem with acronyms.
-An acronym meaning one thing in one industry, can often mean something different in another industry.
+For example, an acronym meaning one thing in one industry, can often mean something different in another industry.

 See below for our Channel Sales Acronyms Infographic